akka/akka/akka-docs/rst/general/configuration.rst

 * definition of routers
 * tuning of dispatchers

-Akka uses the `Typesafe Config Library
+Akka uses the `Lightbend Config Library
 <https://github.com/typesafehub/config>`_, which might also be a good choice
 for the configuration of your own application or library built with or without Akka.
 This library is implemented in Java with no external dependencies; you